ChiJian28/ArtifyGen-AI/README.md

 # AI Image Generator Application
 Welcome to the AI Image Generator App!
-This full-stack web app employs the PERN (PostgreSQL, Express.js, React.js, Node.js) stack, Vite.js, and the OpenAI API to craft lifelike images.
+This full-stack web app employs the PERN (PostgreSQL, Express.js, React.js, Node.js) stack, Vite.js, and the OpenAI API to craft lifelike images.The application is accessible to everyone through this [link](https://artify-gen-ai.vercel.app/).

 ## Technologies Used